-LCGC, the leading resource for separation scientists, is proud to announce that Pat Sandra and Deirdre Cabooter are the winners of the 10th annual LCGC Lifetime Achievement and Emerging Leader in Chromatography Awards, respectively.
-Sandra and Cabooter will be honored in a symposium as part of the technical program at the Pittcon 2017 conference in Chicago, in March 2017.
+LCGC, the leading resource for separation scientists, is proud to announce that Milos V. Novotny and Ken Broeckhoven are the winners of the 12th annual LCGC Lifetime Achievement and Emerging Leader in Chromatography Awards, respectively.
+Novotny and Broeckhoven will be honored in a symposium as part of the technical program at the Pittcon 2019 conference in Philadelphia on March 18, 2019.

 The Lifetime Achievement Award

-The Lifetime Achievement in Chromatography Award honors a seasoned professional for a lifetime of contributions to the advancement of chromatographic techniques and applications.
+The Lifetime Achievement in Chromatography Award honors an outstanding professional for a lifetime of contributions to the advancement of chromatographic techniques and applications.

 The Emerging Leader Award